wurstscript/WurstScript/manual.md

 ---

-_by peq & Frotty_ _Last Change: 29.10.12_
+_by peq & Frotty_ _Last Change: 27.03.13_

-WurstScript is a programming language named after the german word for sausage.
+WurstScript (short Wurst) is a programming language named after the german word for sausage.

 The sausage is a symbol for encapsulation (Peel/Pelle), compactness (sausage meat/Brät) and modularization (cut it into slices!).
 And because you normally know whats inside a sausage the project is also open source and easy to use (cook).